OPA launches P.O.D.cast… Posters on Demand

 - Categorization in terms of empirical or non-empirical occurs at time of submission and subsequent changes are not permitted.

-- Posters in the non-empirical category include concept-driven literature reviews.
+- Virtual posters in the non-empirical category include concept-driven literature reviews.
 This category does NOT include research proposals for empirical projects, NOR does it include empirical projects without data analyses.

-- Projects presented at university symposia and undergraduate venues are permitted for presentation at the OPA Poster Session, but projects presented national conventions are not.
+- Research presented at university symposia and undergraduate venues are permitted for presentation at the OPA P.O.D.cast, but projects presented at national conventions are not.

-- Projects need not be complete at time of submission, but all data for empirical projects must be collected and analyzed by the date of presentation.
-Projects not meeting this requirement will be excluded from competition and/or may be withdrawn from the poster session without refund.
+- Research need not be complete at time of application submission, but all data for empirical projects must be collected and analyzed prior to video submission.
+Virtual posters not meeting this requirement will be excluded from competition and/or may be withdrawn from the poster session without refund.